A Guide to the Minerals in Your Teeth - Wellnesse

 A Guide to the Minerals in Your Teeth

-So, how can you hold on to the minerals so fundamental to dental health?
+So, how can you hold on to the minerals fundamental to dental health?
 To help you learn the facts about minerals in teeth, we have put together a quick guide below.

 Potassium improves the mineral density of bones and works alongside magnesium to prevent blood acidification.
-If your blood becomes too acidic, you may start to lose calcium from your teeth and bones.
+If your blood becomes too acidic, you may lose calcium from your teeth and bones.
 Rich sources of potassium include tomatoes, bananas, avocados, and potatoes.

 Can You Replenish the Minerals in Your Teeth?